 If you disagree with the action taken by the Division of Medicaid for any of the individuals shown on your notice, you may request a local and/or state hearing, as described below.
-If you have questions about how to request a hearing, call the Medicaid Regional Office at the number provided below or call the Office of Eligibility at 1-800-421-2408 and we will explain how to put your request in writing.
+If you have questions or need assistance, call the Medicaid Regional Office at the number provided below or the Office of Eligibility at 1-800-421-2408...